 |Click here to view more photos.|

-The following 9 photos were taken by me.
-They were taken in Mayport, Fla. on July 31, 2000, shortly after the carrier returned from a port visit to Boston, Mass.
+The photos below were taken by me and show the USS JOHN F. KENNEDY at Naval Station Mayport, Fla., on July 31, 2000, shortly after the carrier returned from a port visit to Boston, Mass.

 The photos below were taken by Brian Barton on October 13, 2008, and show the JOHN F. KENNEDY laid up at the Philadelphia Naval Shipyard.

-The photos below were taken by me on November 7, 2008, and show the JOHN F. KENNEDY laid up at the Philadelphia Naval Shipyard.
+The photos below were taken by me on and show the JOHN F. KENNEDY laid up at the Philadelphia Naval Shipyard on November 7, 2008.

-The photos below were taken by me on October 26, 2010, and show the JOHN F. KENNEDY laid up at the Philadelphia Naval Shipyard.
+The photos below were taken by me on and show the JOHN F. KENNEDY laid up at the Philadelphia Naval Shipyard on October 26, 2010.

 In December of 2010, a contingent of the Rhode Island Aviation Hall Of Fame (RIAHOF) leadership, USS JFK Veterans, volunteers and consultants were able to visit BIG JOHN while laid up in Philadelphia.
-RIAHOF is presently working to preserve the JFK and turn her into a museum in Rhode Island.
-More information about the project can be found at http://www.ussjfkri.org/.
 The photos were taken by David Gamache and Rod Smith and are used with permission.

 |Click here to view more photos.|